Adding And Subtracting Fractions With Same Denominators

 The Role of the Denominator

 The denominator is arguably the more critical component when it comes to adding or subtracting fractions.
-It defines the size of each fractional part.
+But it defines the size of each fractional part.
 When fractions share the same denominator, it means they are dealing with the same "size" of parts.
 This is why adding or subtracting fractions with the same denominator is simpler – we are essentially combining or finding the difference between the number of parts of the same size.

 Adding Fractions with the Same Denominator